Increase Bat Speed Power By Hitting Ball Better, Farther, & Harder Using This Baseball Or Softball Drill | Buster Posey Swing Breakdown Analysis

-Buster Posey: ADD 6-mph To Bat Speed Using The Shoulders
+Buster Posey Swing Breakdown Experiment: ADD 6-mph To Bat Speed Not ALL In The Hips?

 Question: Is Increased Bat Speed ALL in the Hips?